 For the best relationships, aim to focus on warming up your own side of the fence - instead of trying to fix, change or improve others so they are more loveable.
 My Spiritual Teacher once said: 'If you want to know how you are doing on your spiritual path then go spend some time with your family and you'll soon find out!'.
 It's so true.
 There are some relationships that appear to have more power than others when it comes to pressing our buttons; to trigger us and make us react.

 It is easy to fall into the trap of making relationship conflicts about the other person.
 What they said or didn’t say.
 What they did or didn’t do.
 What they meant or didn’t mean.
 But to proactively move from conflict to connection, you must remember that your relationships with others are a perfect reflection of your relationship with yourself.
 How you feel is down to your relationship with the particular relationship, which is a perfect reflection of your relationship with yourself.
 Lots of ‘relationships’ mentioned then, but the only relationship that I would recommend focusing on healing is the one with your self.

 Ultimately, nobody has the power to emotionally hurt or anger you either.
 You get hurt and angry when you internalise what's happened by thinking about someone else's words or actions.
 Whatever you are feeling in relation to someone else is caused by what’s happening inside you, so that’s where to look first - to resolve any issue that may be standing between you and kinder, connected and loving relationships.

-Here are my five top tips for keeping your heart warm this winter.
+Here are my five top tips for keeping your heart warm this winter and every season!